Hornbill201/SelfDrivingCar-P10-MPC-Project/README.md

 The purpose of this project is to implement a model predictive controller (MPC) to drive a vehicle along a desired path (reference trajectory).
 It is tested in a simulator provided by Udacity.
 The simulator outputs x and y positions, speed, and orientation of the vehicle along with the reference trajectory.

 In the simulator, the reference trajectory is show as a **YELLOW** line and the predicted path is in **GREEN**.

-Below are images of the vehicle driving 51 mph around a curve and 81 mph on a straighter path with speed limit set to 100 mph and 98 mph around a curve with speed limit set to 200 mph.
+The following three sample images show the car driving on the track in the simulator.
+* Vehicle driving 62 mph in a left-turn curve
 ![img](figs/pic1.png)
+* Vehicle driving 66 mph in a right-turn curve
 ![img](figs/pic2.png)
+* Vehicle driving 95 mph in as traighter path with speed limit set to 100 mph
 ![img](figs/pic3.png)

 ## Dependencies